 Merchant Services (MS) collaborates with Stanford departments to help them establish merchant accounts and securely process credit/debit card payments for their products and services.
-There are important factors merchants must consider when beginning to accept credit/debit card payments.
+There are important factors merchants must consider when beginning to accept credit/debit card payments through platforms like Stripe and others.
 These include establishing roles and responsibilities for the process, determining payment method and the associated fee structure and obtaining approval for third party service providers.

 For more information on getting started with accepting credit/debit card payments, refer to Topic Overview: Merchant Account Life Cycle.

 Stanford purchasing cards (PCards) are outside the scope of MS as they are a tool for individuals making purchases on behalf of the university and are managed by Payment Services.
 For more information, refer to PCards Overview or submit a Support Request for PCard Assistance

 Prior to accepting credit cards, determine what’s being sold, the prices and options for accepting and processing payments.
 Determining how and where to accept payments is an important consideration.
 The Payment Card Industry – Data Security Standards (PCI DSS) sets very specific rules on how high-risk cardholder data is managed.
 Selecting the appropriate method helps merchants accept credit cards in a safe and compliant manner.
 Please use the guideline below to determine what processing method is appropriate.

 |Conference and Event Registration (E-Commerce)||